ewang2002-sandbox/Turkie/README.md

 - Marcella - Name of the bot.

 # Contributions
-If you would like to contribute to this bot, please head over [here](https://github.com/ewang20027/Turkie/blob/master/CONTRIBUTING.md).
+If you would like to contribute to this bot, just submit a pull request!
 Have an issue?
 Please head over to the Issues tab.

 Thank you for taking the time to contribute.
 It means a lot.